bombayblur/spacex/README.md

 Launches the test runner with a headfull chrome.
 This also runs the test that was requested in the challenge.
 The test picks two random launches and then compares them and returns back to the previous screen.

+# Personal Notes

+If I had more time I would have paid more attention to the styling of the application.
+I also couldn't get the ships section of the graphql api to work and hence I had to omit it.
+No matter what I did including the ships section would return a 400 bad request from the spaceX server.
+I would also have liked to add better filtering, which read the fetched data in advance and generated appropriate filters to choose from rather than just having a text input.